 Changes that affect the structure of chromosomes can cause problems with growth, development, and function of the body's systems.
 These changes can affect many genes along the chromosome and disrupt the proteins made from those genes.

-Changes in chromosome structure include:
+Changes in chromosome structure include the following:

 A translocation occurs when a piece of one chromosome breaks off and attaches to another chromosome.
 This type of rearrangement is described as balanced if no genetic material is gained or lost in the cell.
 If there is a gain or loss of genetic material, the translocation is described as unbalanced.